shrishaaa/nmap_project/explanation/README.md

 443/tcp – https
 554/tcp – rtsp
 Vulnerabilities Found:
-Slowloris DoS (CVE-2007-6750) → likely vulnerable.
+Slowloris DoS (CVE-2007-6750) which is likely vulnerable.
 No XSS or CSRF found.
 Analysis:
-Multiple devices have the same HTTP exposure → monitor and update firmware.
+Multiple devices have the same HTTP exposure.
+Need to monitor and update firmware.
-Slowloris vulnerability → web interface can be DOS’ed remotely.
+Slowloris vulnerability.
+Web interface can be DOS’ed remotely.

 E. Full Scan